All Episodes

 I'm not making this up.

-I didn't see anything about Dashell.
+I didn't see anything about Daschell.

-Now, again, maybe I missed it, didn't see it all.
+Now, again, maybe I missed it.

 I mean, after all, you do have to eat in the morning, so I have to turn off the Today Show every now and then when I'm trying to digest.

-But this this is the reason, folks, that some of us on the right, some conservatives are terrified of what is happening here.
+But this is the reason, folks, that some of us on the right, some conservatives are terrified of what is happening here.

-We have elected a group of people who can who feel as though they can simply do anything they want.
+We have elected a group of people who feel as though they can simply do anything they want, that the rules don't apply to them.

 You know, there's nothing to hold them back constitutionally anymore.

-The The Jeffersonian chains of the Constitution, Jefferson said the chains of the Constitution will bind government.
+The Jeffersonian chains of the Constitution, Jefferson said the chains of the Constitution will bind government.

-Remember, government has one thing nobody else has the force of law, a monopoly on force.
+Remember, government has one thing nobody else has, the force of law, a monopoly on force.

 You know, you don't have to go out and buy a software program.

-But you've got to pay your taxes, and if you don't, they throw you in jail.
+And if you don't, they throw you in jail.

 That's called a monopoly on force.